GurvanJOSSEC/AWX_Install/README.md

 At this moment everything works except for "rh-python36*" installation.

-So you'll need to do it manually.
+So you'll need to do it manually. (see point number 5 on Wardeni's article)

 This will be fixed in the future.